Sprained Ankle (cont.)

 How are sprains and strains diagnosed?

 The diagnosis of a muscle strain or joint sprain is usually made by history and physical examination.
-The health care professional may want to know the circumstances of the injury and whether the body sustained damage other than the sprain or strain that brings the patient to seek care.
-For example, if a person injured was involved in a significant fall or car accident, the strain or sprain may not be a priority in caring for the patient with a potential internal bleeding or head injury.
+The health-care professional may want to know the circumstances of the injury and whether the body sustained damage other than the sprain or strain that initially causes the patient to seek care.
+For example, if a person was involved in a significant fall or car accident, the strain or sprain may not be a priority in caring for the patient with potential internal bleeding or head injury.

 Physical examination may focus on the part of the body that is injured: the tender muscle or the swollen joint.
-It is important to know whether or not there are broken bones or other associated injuries with the sprain or strain and the health care professional may evaluate the pulses and sensation beyond the injury site to be certain that there is no associated nerve or artery damage.
+It is important to know whether or not there are broken bones or other associated injuries with the sprain or strain.
+The health-care professional may evaluate the pulses and sensation beyond the injury site to be certain that there is no associated artery or nerve damage.

-X-ray tests may be used to detect broken bones. ct or mri are not only able to evaluate bone but can also help evaluate muscles, tendons, ligaments, cartilage, and other structures.
-Usually, physical examination is adequate to make the diagnosis but if surgery is suggested, imaging might be considered to help plan the operation.
+X-ray tests may be used to detect broken bones.
+CT scan or MRI are used to evaluate bone and can also help detect damage to muscles, tendons, ligaments, cartilage, and other structures.
+Usually, physical examination is adequate to make the diagnosis, but if surgery is suggested, imaging might be considered to help plan the operation.
 Most often CT and MRI tests are performed electively and scheduled to be done at a future time.

 Sometimes X-rays are not recommended.
-For example, patients with low back pain who have not had a significant fall, car accident, or injuries and there is little concern that a broken bone exists, do not particularly require X-rays since fracture is unlikely.
-The health care professional may wish to minimize the exposure to radiation by avoiding these.
-For ankle and knee sprains, guidelines exist to help decide when X-rays of those joints might be helpful in finding an accompanying fracture.
-Usually, though, physical examination is enough to make rule out any bony injury.
+For example, patients with low back pain who have not had a significant fall, car accident, or injuries (and there is little concern that a broken bone exists) do not particularly require X-rays since fracture is unlikely.
+The health-care professional may wish to minimize the exposure to radiation by avoiding these.
+For ankle and knee sprains, guidelines (like the Ottawa ankle and knee rules) exist to help decide when X-rays of those joints might be helpful in finding an accompanying fracture.
+Usually, though, physical examination is enough to clinically assess the presence or absence of a bony injury.